List of El Chavo del Ocho characters: Godínez

 An overall and baseball cap-wearing kid who usually keeps to himself and tries to dodge questions in the classroom so he can focus on drawing and playing musical instruments.
 Godínez is his surname; his given name is unknown.
-He seems to be a capable student but is totally uninterested.
+He seems to be a capable student but is totally uninterested, except when talking about soccer.
 Godínez only appears on rare occasions.
 Horácio Gómez directed the show for a period.
 In real life, he was brother to Roberto, creator and writer of the series.

-In the English dub version of the series, he is renamed as Gordon.
-He is voiced by Kate Higgins in the animated series and Scott Menville in the original.
+In the English dub of the animated version, as well as in the official English subtitles for the Netflix print of the original, he is renamed as Gordon.
+He is voiced by Kate Higgins (S1-2) and Erin Fitzgerald (S3-7) in the animated series.
 Like his Spanish counterparts, Gordon is funny and makes ridiculous remarks.